MontFerret/montferret.github.io/content/blog/ferret-v0.8.md

 }
 {{</ code >}}

-Previously, the role of open page was played by ``HTMLDocument``, but the need of having multiple documents representing ``iframe`` nodes led us to bring a new entity to the structure.
+Previously, ``HTMLDocument`` contained the open page, but ``iframe`` nodes introduce the need to have multiple documents representing each node.
+This led to a new entity in the structure.

 ## Driver API